mosra/m.css/doc/plugins/metadata.rst

     :html:`<meta>` tag on category page and as badge title on article pages.
     Can be used to provide a longer version of category name for article badge and detailed category info.
-If not set, the m.css Pelican theme uses the global category name (the one set by articles) instead.
+If not set, the m.css Pelican theme uses the global category name (the one set by articles) instead --- but note that since 3.8, Pelican will warn about this and suggest to specify the title explicitly.
 -   The :rst:`:description:` field is exposed to the theme in :py:`category.page.description` on the category page.
 The m.css Pelican theme uses it in :html:`<meta name="description">`.
 If not set, no tag is